Red Hat OpenStack Platform Life Cycle

 - Qualified Critical and Important Security Advisories (RHSAs) only.

 - Valid for existing environments only.
-Cannot be applied to new installations of the product on hardware or in combination with technologies which have not been certified with the version of the product, or its underlying RHEL components, as they were at the end of production phase 2.
+Cannot be applied to new production installations of the product on hardware or in combination with technologies which have not been certified with the version of the product or its underlying RHEL components, as they were at the end of Maintenance Support.

 Red Hat OpenStack Platform director